-STEPS 8 & 10: The businesses…in the community are welcoming to breastfeeding families…Education systems, including childcare, K-12, colleges and universities, are encouraged to include breastfeeding-friendly curricula at all levels.Ten Steps to a Breastfeeding Family Friendly Community
+STEPS 7 & 10: The businesses…in the community are welcome chest/breastfeeding families…Education systems, including childcare, K-12, colleges and universities, are encouraged to include chest/breastfeeding-friendly curricula at all levels.Ten Steps to a Breastfeeding Family Friendly Community Self-Appraisal: Approaches and Measures

 We are pleased to share digital folders set up by Breastfeeding Family Friendly Communities of Durham (NC) to help you with your work to become a Breastfeeding Friendly Child Care Provider.
 Each folder contains a number of “Google Docs” and “PDFs.”
 Please contact us with any feedback or questions.

 Where to start: